Vehsamrak/backend-refactoring-challenge/README.md

 * Package "roave/securityadvisories" added to composer to ensure application doesn't have installed dependencies with known security vulnerabilities.
 * Move tests inside bundle
 * Move fixtures to tests namespace
+* Static services and builders removed from controllers.
+DI used instead.
+Controllers configured as services